artrivas/I2-HOFI/datasets/DATASET.md

 # Dataset Preparation Instructions

-Follow these steps to download and organize the datasets required for training and testing the models.
+Follow these steps to download and organize the datasets required for training and testing the models in the `datasets` folder.
 You have the option to download directly from the official sources or use organized versions available through provided repository links.

 ## Available Datasets
 Below are the datasets you can download and their respective sources: